petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 This all of course assumes you're using Calkit, which you should be, since it's free and open source, though I am biased.

+If you push your project to a Calkit Cloud instance (you can host your own or use calkit.io), the HTML outputs are viewable on the project's notebooks page.
+You can commit the executed `ipynb` files to the project repo as well and GitHub will render them, though they can't render interactive elements like Plotly figures, which work fine on a Calkit Cloud.

 ## An example